 A long time ago, in 1993, Chicken Soup for the Soul

 , an anthology of stories compiled by Jack Canfield and Mark Victor Hansen, was published.
-They chose the included tales based on their inspirational and motivational value, and they chose the book's title for the reputation of chicken soup as a rejuvenating home remedy for various ills and for the desire to market the book as being chicken soup's counterpart for the soul.
+They chose the included tales based on their inspirational and motivational value, and they chose the book's title for the reputation of chicken soup as a rejuvenating home remedy for various ills and for the desire to market the book as comfort food for the human spirit.
 Chicken Soup for the Soul

 was a great success to the point where it became the #1 New York Times